What is Loss Ratio?

 - Loss ratios are always used in conjunction with combined ratios to measure the overall outflow relative to the inflow.

 This has been a guide to what is a loss ratio, and it’s a definition.
-Here we discuss types (Medical & Commercial Insurance Loss Ratio) and formula to calculate gross ratio along with examples and advantages.
+Here we discuss how to calculate loss ratio along with its formula, types, examples and usefulness.
 You can more about finance from the following articles –